Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Acknowledgments

 \section{Acknowledgments}

-The authors thank Andrew M.\ Childs and Lin Lin for valuable discussions and comments.
+The authors thank Andrew M.\ Childs, Lin Lin, and Nick Whiteley for valuable discussions and comments.
 JPL did part of this work while visiting the Simons Institute for the Theory of Computing in Berkeley and gratefully acknowledge its hospitality.
 We thank the National Energy Research Scientific Computing (NERSC) center and the Berkeley Research Computing (BRC) program at the University of California, Berkeley for making computational resources available.

 The authors acknowledge support from National Science Foundation grant CCF-1813814, the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Algorithms Teams and Accelerated Research in Quantum Computing programs.
 This work was also partially supported by the Department of Energy under Grant No. DE-SC0017867 and the National Science Foundation under the Quantum Leap Challenge Institutes (D.A.,J.W.).
 We acknowledge support from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme (QuantAlgo project) and EPSRC grants EP/R043957/1 and EP/T001062/1.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 817581).